-Requires a high level of patience and organizational skills.
+Requires a high level of patience and organizational skills To Become A Wedding Planner.
 In fact, without these skills, your days as a wedding planner will be short.

 So is it worth it?
 Actually, yes.
-Experts say as long as you remain both patient and dedicated and are willing to bend with the almost-certain changes along the way, wedding coordinators have the potential earn handsome incomes.
+Experts say as long as you remain both patients and dedicated and are willing to bend with the almost certain changes along the way, wedding coordinators have the potential to earn handsome incomes.
 According to the Association for Wedding Professionals International, nearly 80% of wedding planners work for themselves.
 About half of those have an assistant.
-Because there are no universal accepted minimum requirements or guidelines, many find themselves learning through experience and holding on to what works best and quickly dropping those efforts that weren’t as effective.
+Because there are no universally accepted minimum requirements or guidelines, many find themselves learning through experience and holding on to what works best, and quickly dropping those efforts that weren’t as effective.

 You’ll also have to determine how you’ll define your services and what you’ll offer.
 Will you organize the entire wedding?
 Perhaps you’re more comfortable with a shared workload between you and the engaged couple where you’re involved to an extent, but you won’t carry the lion’s share.
 There are also those coordinators who are involved only on the day of the wedding to ensure guests are seated, the veil makes it to the church, and the bridesmaids are coordinated and other unexpected happenings.